yiqiao-yin/YinsRLab/README.md

 ## Recurrent Neural Network

 LSTM is an tweak version of Recurrent Neural Network which forgets or remembers certain information over a long period of time.
-In this notebook, I will use LSTM to forecast Google stock price.

-Stock price today is probably dependent on:
-- The trend it has been folloing from the previous day.
-- The price it was traded at from previous day.
-- Some other factors that may affect stock price today.

 Generalize intuition from above to the following:
 - The previous cell state (i.e. the information that was present in the memory after the previous time step).
 - The previous hidden state (i.e. this is the same as the output of the previous cell).
 - The input at the current time step (i.e. the new information that is being fed in at that moment).

-In this notebook, we cover
-- Part 1 - Data Preprocessing
-- Part 2 - Construct RNN Architecture
-- Part 3 - Predictions and Performance Visualization

 ## Recurrent Neural Network (a sequential model)